AkiMadi16/tic-tac-toe/README.md

 - Animations
 - media query to include CSS properties if the screens max width is 800px shows color changes.

--  I was so happy to show my daughter the game board with her favourite pastel colors and animated shadow box lines.
- How it worked.

 ## :scream: Bugs to fix :poop:
 - Anything a little broken (Draw condition was not succesful until I clearoff the click turn/ realized a pop up text box to fill in players names than a prompt is better to keep a record)